-The School has a well-deserved reputation for the high levels of pastoral care that we provide for our pupils.
+The School has a well-deserved reputation for the high levels of pastoral care we provide for our pupils.

-Incidents of bullying are rare because of the caring nature of the school, when they do occur we adopt a zero tolerance approach and will if necessary, exclude bullies from school, permanently if need be.
+Incidents of bullying are rare because of the caring nature of the school, when they do occur, we adopt a zero-tolerance approach and will if necessary, exclude bullies from school, permanently if need be.

 Pupils remain in the same form group, with the same form tutor throughout Key Stages 3&4 and this allows good working relationships to be established between pupil and teacher and parent and teacher.

-We employ four full time Pastoral Managers who look after the pastoral needs of our pupils from Year 7 through to Year 13 and provide a point of contact and support for pupils and their families throughout their time with us.
+Our Student Services Department look after the pastoral needs of our pupils from Year 7 through to Year 13 and provide a point of contact and support for pupils and their families throughout their time with us.

 There is a peer mentoring system where older pupils are available to provide a sympathetic ear for younger pupils.
 The peer mentors are trained in child protection as are all members of teaching and support staff.

 The school works alongside the Young Carers Organisation to support pupils who have caring responsibilities at home and we meet once a month during a lunchtime.
 The school administers a bursary scheme for pupils whose financial circumstances might make attendance at school difficult.